readium/readium-css/docs/CSS11-user_prefs.md

 Recommended values: a range from `0.5` to `2`.
 Increments are left to implementers’ judgment.

+Required flag: none

+To reset, change the value to `1`.

 The user margins are a factor of the reference we set.

 This will probably be fine-tuned in the next version (beta).